 Economies rarely work by good intentions alone.
 Human nature is a mixed bag.
 The privilege of enabling the beautiful goes with the responsibility of attenuating the ugly.

 In the economy of greed, we are encouraged to build new products, but not to build new economic systems.
-The features of new economic systems that work: democracy; decentralization; solidarity; and community.

 We can think of an economy as flows of goods, flows of information (or control), and flows of money (or medium of exchange).
 In the conventional economy, all these flows are structured in large-scale hierarchies: goods flow from mega-scale mines, farms and factories, through distribution systems, to consumers; money flows from consumers into larger and larger aggregations of wealth and corporate or government coffers, and then back down the food chain to workers; information follows a similar pattern, centrally controlled by states and mammoth technology companies.